Every2/Every2/README.md

 Hi, i don't know what I should say.

-- 🌱 I’m currently Learning Python
+- 🌱 I’m currently Learning Python and C